How to Watch the Presidents Cup This Weekend

-How to watch the Presidents Cup this weekend originally appeared on NBC Sports Chicago
+How to watch the Presidents Cup this weekend originally appeared on NBC Sports Washington

 The 14th edition of the Presidents Cup is finally approaching.